-Generally, to the extent that a recipient recognizes ordinary income, the company will be entitled to a corresponding deduction provided that, among other things, the income meets the test of reasonableness, is an ordinary and necessary business expense, is not an "excess parachute payment" within the meaning of Code Section 280G and, together with other compensation paid certain "covered employees," is below the \$1,000,000 deduction limitation imposed by IRC Section 162(m).
-Generally a "covered employee" is an executive who is or was a grant, as well as to other maximum limitations under the 2018 Stock Plan, and the number and kind of shares of Pitney Bowes common stock or other rights and prices of outstanding awards.
+Generally, to the extent that a recipient recognizes ordinary income, the company will be entitled to a corresponding deduction provided that, among other things, the income meets the test of reasonableness, is an ordinary and necessary business expense, is not an "excess parachute payment" within the meaning of Code Section 280G and, together with other compensation "covered employees," is below the paid certain \$1,000,000 deduction limitation imposed by IRC Section 162(m).
+Generally a "covered employee" is an executive who is or was a NEO beginning with the NEOs listed in the 2018 proxy statement and thereafter.
+Compensation paid to a covered employee whether performance-based or not, will not be deductible to the extent such amounts exceed \$1 million in any one year, unless grandfathered under the Tax Cut and Jobs Act of 2017 (the Tax Act).